5 Bond-able, James Bond-able Boys for your perusal…

 My selection for the next James Bond should the powers that be need them.

 So picture the scene, you are in the casting room for the new James Bond film.
-Daniel Craig has handed in his resignation, as he wants to concentrate on his family or doesn’t want to be being typecast and he wants to do something completely random…you then get offers from anyone and everyone in the acting world to fill the void.
+Daniel Craig has handed in his resignation, as he wants to concentrate on his family or doesn’t want to be being typecast.
+He wants to do something completely random…you then get offers from anyone and everyone in the acting world to fill the void.
 Who do you pick…and more to the point, how do you pick?

 I’ve only seen Hiddleston as Loki in Thor (2011) – and its sequel – and some British drama ensemble production – where you can play spot the thespian – one Christmas back in Blighty, but he’s got 100% British charm for sure.
 Hiddleston does look good in a tuxedo, which believe me does appear to help a lot when Bond’s hitting on the ladies.
 He’s easy on the eye if you go for the Richard E Grant look for Bond rather than the blond surfer dude look of his screen brother, Thor (which would be a totally different type of Bond).